thucvp-uit/scylladb-php-driver/README.md

 * Optimized for Production (CAREFUL!!)

 ### Compiling Release Build
+**!Make sure first you clonded the repository with --recursive flag!**

 This build you can use it for Production purposes.

 To build your Driver, you should first download a few dependencies:

 #### Debian/Ubuntu
 ````sh